openlab-at-city-tech/openlab/wp-content/plugins/text-hover/README.md

 ## Installation

 1. Install via the built-in WordPress plugin installer.
-Or download and unzip `text-hover.zip` inside the plugins directory for your site (typically `wp-content/plugins/`).
+Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' admin menu in WordPress.
 3. Go to the `Settings` -> `Text Hover` admin settings page and customize the settings (namely to define the terms/abbreviations and their explanations).
 4. Optional: Configure other plugin settings as desired.
-5. Use the terms/abbreviations in posts and/or pages (terms/abbreviations appearing in existing posts will also be affected by this plugin).
+5. Use the terms/abbreviations in posts/pages.
+Terms/abbreviations appearing in existing posts will also be affected by this plugin.

 ## Additional Documentation

+* See [readme.txt](https://github.com/coffee2code/text-hover/blob/master/readme.txt) for additional usage information.
+* See [DEVELOPER-DOCS.md](DEVELOPER-DOCS.md) for developer-related documentation on hooks.
-See [readme.txt](https://github.com/coffee2code/text-hover/blob/master/readme.txt) for additional usage information.
-See [CHANGELOG.md](CHANGELOG.md) for the list of changes for each release.
+* See [CHANGELOG.md](CHANGELOG.md) for the list of changes for each release.

 ## Support